-Brendan Lui is a senior majoring in political science and minoring in environmental studies.
+Brendan Lui is a senior in the College majoring in Political Science.
 He is a Wolf Humanities Undergraduate Fellow and an undergraduate grant recipient with the Andrea Mitchell Center for the Study of Democracy.
-His research explores variation in construction sector trade union behavior towards migrant workers in rich democracies.
-On campus, Brendan is a coordinator with Fossil Free Penn and the co-founder and co-director of Penn's Young Democratic Socialists of America chapter.
-He also volunteers with the Philadelphia chapter of the Asian Pacific American Labor Alliance (APALA), serving as a facilitator of the Worker Outreach Group, and sits on APALA's national Young Leaders Council.
+His research explores variation in construction trade union behavior towards migrant workers in the advanced industrial democracies.
+Brendan volunteers with the Philadelphia chapter of the Asian Pacific American Labor Alliance (APALA), serving as a facilitator of the Worker Outreach Group, and sits on APALA's national Young Leaders Council.
 He has also spent time organizing with UNITE HERE Local 274, Philadelphia's service and hospitality workers union.

 Wolf Humanities Center Undergraduate Fellow

 2021—2022 Forum on Migration